Copper Bottom is committed to designing, sourcing and manufacturing men's swimwear with the future in mind

 Copper Bottom was born out of sheer love of the water.
 For over 50 years, my grandfather, George, took annual canoe trips through Algonquin Park with a group of his closest friends.
 At 3 years old, my grandfather gifted me a paddle and shared his craft.
 Needless to say, I was hooked.

 I took what I learned from my grandfather’s passion and created a brand to share this with others.
-We make swim shorts for men who love the water.
+We make swimwear for men who love the water.
 For those whose time is best spent with sand between their toes and salt water on their skin -- those who dream of dock days at the cottage and boat days on the lake.

 Men’s swimwear has been an afterthought for far too long.
 Men have settled for unflattering styles, uncomfortable mesh, bad prints, slow-drying fabrics and trunks that fall apart within their first season.